wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 OAuth2 is an auth framework that enables apps to obtain limited access to user account on an HTTP service.

-OIDC (OpenID Connect) is an authentication layer on top of OAuth 2.0.
+OIDC (OpenID Connect) version 1.0 is a authentication layer on top of OAuth 2.0, from the non-profit OpenID foundation.
+It allows users to be authenticated by co-operating sites known as Relying Parties (RP) providing SSO.
+It's decentralized in that a traditional central authority is NOT required for authentication.
+User Passwords are given only to an identify provider (IdP) to confirm, who then vouches for you to various web-based mobile JavScript clients.
+The spec. is extensible to add discovery of OpenID providers, encryption of identity data, session management, etc.
+Resource Server
+OIDC version 2 ???
+XACML can be used to define authorization policies (such as managers can view certain docs in their regions).

 ## Access Control IAAA

+Entities include a human user, program, service, or computer.<br />
+An object is an entity that provides information to a subject.<br />
+A subject is an entity that accesses an object to retrieve information about the object.

-   1. Identification is the act of a user professing an identity to an access control system.
+   * Identification is the act of a subject professing an identity to an access control system.
-   2. Authentication is the act of validating a user with a unique identifier by providing the appropriate credentials.
+   * Authentication (AuthN) is the act of <strong>validating</strong> a user with a unique identifier by providing the appropriate credentials.
-   3. Authorization
+   * Authorization (AuthZ) determines what <strong>access</strong> you have.

+   * Accountability is not a step in access control.<br />Accountability is the capability of an organization to hold users responsible for their actions.
    <br /><br />

-   Accountability is not a step in access control.<br />
-   Accountability is the capability of an organization to hold users responsible for their actions.

-* Remote Authentication Dial-In User Service (RADIUS) is a standard published in RFC 2138
+* Remote Authentication Dial-In User Service (RADIUS) is a standard published in RFC 2138.
 * Terminal Access Controller Access-Control System Plus (TACACS+) is a Cisco-proprietary method.
+<br /><br/>

+MFA (Multi-Factor Authentication) types:

+   * Type 1 – Something You <strong>Know</strong> (remember)– includes passwords, PINs, combinations, code words, or secret handshakes.
+Anything that you can type, say, do, perform, or otherwise recall when needed falls into this category.

+   * Type 2 – Something You <strong>Have</strong> (possssion) – includes all items that are physical objects, such as keys, smart phones, smart cards, USB drives, and TOTP token devices.
+(A token device produces a <strong>time-based</strong> PIN or can compute a response from a challenge number issued by the server.).

+   * Type 3 – Something You <strong>Are</strong> (characteristic) – includes any part of the human body that can be offered for verification using biometrics such as fingerprints, palm scanning, facial recognition, retina scans (used by CLEAR), iris scans, and voice verification.
+   <br /><br />

+Other Authentication Factors:

+   * Somewhere you are - location determined by IP address from wi-fi, GPS.

+CAUTION: Knowledge-based authentication (such as previous address, mother's maiden name) can be cracked by information on social media, data brokers, or vendors on dark web offering information stolen from websites or social engineering.
+PROTIP: Give a different fake mother's maiden names to each organization who asks, and record that on your 1Password.
+   "Cognitive" passwords are something inforation you know, such as your favorite sport, food, etc.

+A password and pin combo includes only a single knowledge authentication factor type, so is not 2FA.

 In a MAC (Mandatory access control) environment: <a target="_blank" href="https://www.youtube.com/watch?v=mNN-fEboRAA&list=ULpxsrZMHAL8w&index=4846">VIDEO</a>
    * a label is required for each subject and object.
 Each file is an object.
 Users are subjects.
 Clearance is a privilege.